Obi-Nnamdi/NPR-Studio/README.md

 cmake ..  -DCMAKE_BUILD_TYPE=Release
 make
 ```

+For Linux/MacOS, you should see a generated executable under the `bin` folder of the `build` directory.

+For MacOS, you should also see a generated `npr_studio.app` file in the `build` directory.
 #### Windows
 You can use CMake-GUI to generate the build system of your choice:
 1. Set the source code location ("Where is the source code") to the project's root directory